 Cumulative grade point average established a previous institution will not impact A+ eligibility at time of transfer to Crowder College.

 Crowder will calculate transfer credit into the cumulative grade point average.
 A new student coming in first time has initial status year.
 Either from high school or transferring into Crowder from a University.
 A student who initially received the A+ Scholarship in either the summer or fall term need to have at least a 2.0 grade point average at the end of the fall term.
 Initial recipients that do not achieve at least a 2.0 cumulative GPA at the end of the fall term will not be eligible for a spring award.
 They may regain eligibility as a renewal student once they have achieved a minimum 2.5 cumulative GPA.

 Will A+ pay for online classes?

 A: Yes.
-The A+ program covers tuition, institutional support, safety, security and technology fees for online classes.
+The A+ program covers tuition (up to the state’s cap), institutional support, safety and security, and technology fees for online classes.

 Can I receive A+ funding and attend school less than full-time?

 A: Yes; if you meet on of the exceptions below: